Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 for fq in "$IN"/SRR*.fastq.gz; do s=$(basename "${fq%.fastq.gz}"); echo "Running fastp on $s ..."; fastp -i "$fq" -o "$OUT/${s}.trimmed.fastq.gz" -h "$OUT/${s}_fastp.html" -j "$OUT/${s}_fastp.json" -w 18; done

 ```
+**module load ...** → loads the tools needed for downloading and processing sequencing data

+**fastp command arguments**

+-i → Input FASTQ file (raw sequencing reads)

+-o → Output FASTQ file (trimmed and filtered reads)

+-h → Generates an HTML quality report for each sample

+-j → Generates a JSON report with detailed processing statistics

+-w 18 → Uses 18 CPU threads to speed up processing

+basename → Extracts the sample name from the input file

+for ... do ... done → Loops through all FASTQ files matching SRR*.fastq.gz

+echo → Prints the name of the file currently being processed

+This loop runs fastp on all FASTQ files in the input directory to perform quality control, trimming, and filtering.
+For each sample, it produces a cleaned FASTQ file along with an HTML and JSON quality report.

 When you run fastp, it automatically creates a comprehensive quality report in HTML format, see below a part of the file.

 <img src="assets/Fastp.png" alt="Fastp" width="600">